stanionascu/diskcat/README.md

 # diskcat

-Diskcat is an utility that opens and reads the content of DVD images into stdout for reprodcessing.
+Diskcat is an utility that opens and reads the content of DVD images into stdout for reprocessing.
-You can convenienetly pipe the output into FFmpeg or FFprobe, to identify the streams or remux into another format.
+You can conveniently pipe the output into FFmpeg or FFprobe, to identify the streams or remux into another format.

 ## Compiling
 ```